LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 Step 10: Drum Bearing Seal Installation (If Separate from Bearing)

-Some WM9000HVA models include a replaceable tub seal assembly separate from the bearing.
+Some WM9000HVA models come with a replaceable tub seal assembly separate from the bearing.
 If your model includes this component:

-4. Position the new seal and secure with the retaining hardware
+4. Position the new seal and secure it with the retaining hardware.

-5. Allow sealant to cure per manufacturer specifications before running water through the system
+5. Allow the sealant to cure according to manufacturer specifications before running water through the system.

 Step 11: Reinstalling Drum to Bearing